MarquezProject/marquez/README.md

 The Marquez [HTTP API](https://marquezproject.github.io/marquez/openapi.html) listens on port `5000` for all calls and port `5001` for the admin interface.
 The admin interface exposes helpful endpoints like `/healthcheck` and `/metrics`.
 To verify the HTTP API server is running and listening on `localhost` browse to [http://localhost:5001](http://localhost:5001).
 To begin collecting lineage metadata as OpenLineage events, use the [LineageAPI](https://marquezproject.github.io/marquez/openapi.html#tag/Lineage/paths/~1lineage/post), or an OpenLineage [integration](https://openlineage.io/integration).

 > **Note:** By default, the HTTP API does not require any form of authentication or authorization.

-> **Note:** Port 5000 is now reserved for MacOS.
-If running locally on MacOS, you can run `./docker/up.sh --api-port 9000` to configure the API to listen on port 9000 instead.
-Keep in mind that you will need to update the URLs below with the appropriate port number.

 **`GRAPHQL`**